Easy Empty Local Extracts

-The first step is to establish a Boolean parameter for a little control:
+The first step is to establish a Boolean parameter to control things:

 Show the parameter control in the workspace for easy toggling.

-Next, we’ll need a calculated field to expose the chosen value.
+Next, we’ll need a calculated field to expose the parameter value:

-The trick here is to exclude the exposed value (“True”, in this case), because we need this condition to evaluate false immediately.
-The goal, after all, is for no rows to be returned.
+The trick here is to exclude the exposed parameter value (“True”, in this case), because we need this condition to evaluate false for all rows.
+The goal, after all, is for no data to be returned.

 Our extract definition now looks like this:

-Hit Extract, select a location for the .tde file, and the process should be finished in seconds.
+Add any other necessary filters, click Extract, and the process should be finished in seconds.
 We now have an extract with no data in it at all.

-The published version doesn't contain the forced fail condition in the extract definition, so any refresh – immediate or on a schedule – will populate the extract in full.
+The published version doesn't contain the forced fail condition in the extract filter, so any refresh–immediate or on a schedule–will populate the extract in full.

 This technique may be more appropriate for a published data source than for an embedded workbook connection, as you’ll need populated data to even begin viz development.
 However, you could also publish a workbook to have its extract populated, then download it again to continue visualizing.